KevinGreene/surrealanalysis.com/content/post/2015-02-05-partition-by-clojure.md

 While a Groovy or Python solution was possible, this was definitely a problem that would require processing things line by line.

 Instead of relying on keeping track of state line by line, this seemed like a great opportunity to try out [Clojure](http://clojure.org).
-The crux of the application boils down to two functions
+The crux of the application boils down to two functions.

 First, the processLine function.
 This takes in a given string, and returns a map with the given ID and word.